veracruz-project/veracruz-examples/i-poc/README.md

 # WIP:

 * Iotex Video App
+  * Object detection wasm application is WIP
   * Cryptography inside the enclave is still WIP
   * Documentation of how to implement an application that can be compiled to wasm and deployable on Veracruz

-* Iotex user application
-* The current example allows both a development environment to be create, using docker and also a scalable cloud deployable model
+# Possible future enhancements

+* Use a DB to store persistent data from CCFaaS
+* Remove CCFaaS instances if the corresponding Veracruz instance dies
+* Allow installation within a defined namespace
+* Convert YAML files to helm charts